yireo/Yireo_Webp2/README.md

 - For the default Magento 2 product gallery (Fotorama), the WebP images are replaced.
 Please note that this is NOT compatible with the Full Page Cache!

 ### System requirements
 Make sure your PHP environment supports WebP: This means that the function `imagewebp` should exist in PHP.
 We hope to add more checks for this in the extension itself soon.
 For now, just open up a PHP `phpinfo()` page and check for WebP support.
+Please note that installing `libwebp` on your system is not the same as having PHP support WebP.
+Check the `phpinfo()` file and add new PHP modules to PHP if needed.
+If in doubt, simple create a PHP script `test.php` and a line `<?php echo (int)function_exists('imagewebp');` to it: A `1` indicates that the function is available, a `0` indicates that it is not.

 An alternative is that the `cwebp` binary from the WebP project is uploaded to your server and placed in a generic folder like `/usr/local/bin`.

+We recommend you to work on making all options work, not just one.

 Please note that both tasks should be simple for developers and system administrator, but might be magical for non-technical people.
 If this extension is not working out of the box for you, most likely a technical person needs to take a look at your hosting environment.